 # 1 – In-A-Gadda-Da-Vida

-How could this not be number one on this top 10 Iron Butterfly songs list.
-One of the most legendary songs and album sides of all time.
+How could this not be number one on this top 10 Iron Butterfly songs list?
+It’s one of the most legendary songs and album sides ever.
 From the In-A-Gadda-Da-Vida album.
-This is the song that musicians always refer to when someone writes a song that is pretty long saying “what are your trying to write “In-A-Gadda- Da- Vida?”
+This is the song that musicians always refer to when someone writes a pretty long song, saying, “What are you trying to write “In-A-Gadda- Da- Vida?”
 All joking aside, “In-A-Gadda- Da- Vida” is a truly great classic rock song.
 The album was released in 1968.
 The single edit of the song became Iron Butterfly’s only top 40 hit on the U.S. Billboard Hot 100.
-Amazing that they were able to take a song that lasted the entire length of an album side at over seventeen minutes and cut it down to just a little over two minutes.
+It’s incredible that they could take a song that lasted the entire length of an album side at over seventeen minutes and cut it down to just a little over two minutes.

 Top 10 Iron Butterfly Songs article published on Classic RockHistory.com©

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.
 Any theft of our content will be met with swift legal action against the infringing websites.